shiv669/veritas/README.md

 **Veritas** is an open-source, modular Large Language Model (LLM) built to revolutionize scientific research.
 Designed for transparency, adaptability, and epistemic trust, Veritas empowers researchers to access, verify, and synthesize scientific knowledge at scale — with full local control.

-> Built on the Mistral-2 30B architecture, fine-tuned via QLoRA, and extended with 100K+ token context windows — all running on local hardware (even a Mac M4 Max with 128 GB RAM).
+> Built on the Mistral-2 30B architecture, fine-tuned via QLoRA, and extended with 100K+ token context windows.

 ---